Self-injury is a choice.

 Adolescent males and females (12+ years) whose self-destructive behavior negatively impacts their lives are eligible.
 Adolescents who do not require inpatient hospitalization and whose safety can be maintained on an outpatient basis are appropriate candidates.

-Many commercial insurance plans and Medicare will pay for this treatment.
-Coverage by Medicaid is determined by the state in which the client resides-clients may contact us via or 800.DONTCUT® (366-8288) for more information.
+Many commercial insurance plans will pay for this treatment.
+Coverage by Medicaid is limited and determined by the state in which the client resides-clients may contact us via or 800.DONTCUT® (366-8288) for more information.
 Each insurance company has its own set of criteria for admission and each policy has its own unique package.
 The patient services/intake department will be able to assist in determining individual policy coverage.